Slovenia: Immigration

-In 2015, about 12% (237,616 people) of the population in Slovenia was born abroad.
-About 86% of the foreign-born population originated from other countries of former Yugoslavia as (in descending order) Bosnia-Herzegovina, followed by immigrants from Croatia, Serbia, North Macedonia, and Kosovo.
+In 2021, about 13.9% (292,824 people) of the population in Slovenia was born abroad.
+About 86% of the foreign-born population originated from other countries of former Yugoslavia as (in descending order) Bosnia-Herzegovina, followed by immigrants from Croatia, Serbia, Kosovo, and North Macedonia.

 By the beginning of 2017, there were about 114,438 people with foreign citizenship residing in the country making up 5.5% of the total population.
 Of these foreigners, 76% had citizenships of the other countries from former Yugoslavia (excluding Croatia).
 Additionally 16.4% had EU-citizenships and 7.6% had citizenships of other countries.

 According to the 2002 census, Slovenia's main ethnic group are Slovenes (83%); however, their share in the total population is continuously decreasing, due to their relatively low fertility rate.
 At least 13% (2002) of the population were immigrants from other parts of Former Yugoslavia and their descendants.
 They have settled mainly in cities and suburbanised areas.
 Relatively small but protected by the Constitution of Slovenia are the Hungarian and the Italian ethnic minority.
 A special position is held by the autochthonous and geographically dispersed Roma ethnic community.

 The number of people immigrating into Slovenia rose steadily from 1995 and has been increasing even more rapidly in recent years.
 After Slovenia joined the EU in 2004, the annual number of immigrants doubled by 2006 and increased by half yet again by 2009.
 In 2007, Slovenia had one of the fastest growing net migration rates in the European Union.

-Emigration

-Between 1880 and 1918 (the period covering World War I), many men left Slovenia to work in mining areas in other nations.
-The United States in particular has been a common choice for emigration, with the 1910 US Census showing that there were already "183,431 persons in the USA of Slovenian mother tongue".
-However, there may have been many more, because a good number avoided anti-Slavic prejudice and "identified themselves as Austrians."
-Favorite localities before 1900 were Minnesota, Wisconsin, Michigan, as well as Omaha, Nebraska, Joliet, Illinois, Cleveland, Ohio, and rural areas of Iowa.
-After 1910, they settled in Utah (Bingham Copper Mine), Colorado (especially Pueblo), and Butte, Montana.
-These areas attracted many single men (who often boarded with Slovenian families).
-After locating work and having sufficient money, the men sent back for their wives and families to join them.